Are you dating someone and wondering if he is not the one God has for you? If so, You’re not alone.

 Time to assess: Be true to God first and be sincere in your asking for His guidance to identify the strong spiritual leader with sound convictions and good character to be your future husband.
 Then confidently repeat, “Let me see your kindness to me in the morning, for I am trusting You.
 Show me where to walk, for my prayer is sincere.”
 (Psalm 143:8-10, The LB-Paraphrased)

 Sign 3: Others are warning you.

+This doesn’t necessarily mean that he is not the one, but it should serve as a red flag and question why others are warning you.
 You think he’s the one because he “makes you feel so good.”
 But those around you who know you well and whom you respect give you warnings.
 They point out flaws you overlook because you’re so much “in love” that you’ve become deaf to their wisdom.
 But often feelings can be wrong.
 And emotions can blind one from seeing potential pitfalls.

 Time to assess: Your own path to happiness might not be God’s way to bring you lasting joy.
 Reflect on the advice given, and no matter how well-defined your plans are, welcome wise counsel from those who love you because “Plans fail for lack of counsel, but with many advisers they succeed.”
 (Proverbs 15:22)

 Sometimes you might mistake humility and patience when he is free with harsh criticism toward you and others.
 But when experiencing this during dating, it might be a sign that he is not the one; only potential emotional abuse only to increase after that wedding day.